 Physician Assistant Clinical Rotation (Minnesota)

-Students enrolled in physician assistant baccalaureate or master's degree programs at affiliated educational institutions may complete their required clinical experience at Mayo Clinic, Mayo Clinic Health System or other practice sites as part of their education.
+Students enrolled in physician assistant (PA) baccalaureate or master's degree programs at affiliated educational institutions may complete their required clinical experience at Mayo Clinic, Mayo Clinic Health System or other practice sites as part of their education.

 See accreditation information for Mayo Clinic College of Medicine.